Students gain course credit and brush up on English at Steps to College

 The Dahlonega Literary Festival, the UNG Department of English and the UNG Press will host the inaugural North Georgia Regional Book Fair on Sept.
 14 in the Convocation Center at UNG's Dahlonega Campus.

-Seven UNG students were named Fulbright finalists this spring, and six are set to travel to destinations in Europe and Asia.
+Eight UNG students were named Fulbright finalists this spring, and seven are set to travel to destinations in Europe and Asia.

 Students create children's books